Assistant Strength Coach (Football)

 Before joining Vanderbilt, Jindani worked as a graduate assistant in strength and conditioning at Springfield (Mass.)
 College.
 While at Springfield, Jindani designed and implemented in-season and off-season training programs for football, women’s lacrosse, track and field, baseball and women’s soccer.

-Jindani also interned at the College of the Holy Cross in Massachusetts during the 2015-16 school year under head strength coach Jeff Oliver and with the University of Iowa football program under head strength coach Chris Doyle during the summer of 2016.
+Jindani also interned at the College of the Holy Cross in Massachusetts during the 2015-16 school year under head strength coach Jeff Oliver and with the Iowa football program under head strength coach Chris Doyle during the summer of 2016.

 Professionally, Jindani is certified through the Collegiate Strength and Conditioning Coaches Association.